Geometry of polarised varieties: Birational boundedness on -lc varieties

 such that some coefficient of $L$ exceeds $1$.
 On the other hand,

 so applying the arguments of Step 3 we can assume $(X,L+tM)$ is $\frac{\epsilon}{2}$-lc.
 This is a contradiction because $(X,L+tM)$ is not lc as some coefficient of $L$ exceeds $1$.

 (3) Let $X$ be an $\epsilon$-lc Fano variety of dimension $d$, for $\epsilon>0$, and let $N=-2K_X$.
 Assuming Theorem \ref{t-eff-bir-general} in lower dimension and applying Proposition \ref{p-eff-bir-nefbig-weil-2}, we deduce that there is a natural number $m$ depending only on $d,\epsilon$ such that $|-mK_X|$ defines a birational map.
 So we get a new proof of [\ref{B-compl}, Theorem 1.2] which is one of the main results of that paper.
 The two proofs have obvious similarities but also quite different in some sense.
-The proof in [\ref{B-compl}] relies heavily on the theory of complements.
+The proof in [\ref{B-compl}] relies heavily on boundedness of complements in dimension $d$.
 Indeed the birational boundedness of $|-mK_X|$ and the boundedness of complements are proved together in an inductive process.
+The current proof relies on the BAB [\ref{B-BAB}, Theorem 1.1] in lower dimension which is reasonable as we want to apply induction on dimension: indeed, we are applying Propossition \ref{p-eff-bir-nefbig-weil-2} which needs Theorem \ref{t-eff-bir-general} in dimenion $d-1$ which (as we will see) in turn relies on Lemma \ref{l-peff-threshold} below in dimension $d-1$ hence we need BAB in dimension $d-1$.

 (4) Now assume that $X$ is a projective $\epsilon$-lc variety of dimension $d$, for $\epsilon>0$, with $K_X$ ample and let $N:=2K_X$.
 Assuming Theorem \ref{t-eff-bir-general} in lower dimension and applying Proposition \ref{p-eff-bir-nefbig-weil-2}, we deduce that there is a natural number $m$ depending only on $d,\epsilon$ such that $|mK_X|$ defines a birational map.
 This is a special case of [\ref{HMX2}, Theorem 1.3].
 The proof here is not that different because in this special setting many of the complications of the current proof disappear and the proof simplifies to that of [\ref{HMX2}, Theorem 1.3] except that towards the end of the proof where we have $m$ with $|mK_X|$ birational and $\vol(mK_X)$ bounded and we want to show $m$ is bounded, we use different arguments.